PRISBteam/PCC_Processing_Design/README.md

 cmake --build buildtree
 ```
 With the CLion and other IDEs, everything is straightforward: a new C++ project must be created (if it contains its own main.cpp “Hello world!” file by default, it must be deleted or ignored) and then executed.
-The computational costs of different calculation types, functions and tasks are hugely different: for instance, the component analysis or Monte-Carlo simulations are a very time consuming procedures, while the random generation of special chains are fast.
+The computational costs of different calculation types, functions and tasks are hugely different: for instance, the component analysis or Monte-Carlo simulations are a very time consuming procedures, while the random generation of special chains are fast. <br>
+The code works equally good with 3D and 2D tessellations of space.
+In the 2D case, there are no 3D polyhedrons (volumes) and 2D polytopes are associated with faces or 2-cells of the corresponding PCC.
+All the project functions works similarly in these two cases.
 </p>

 <h2>Project files</h2>